Bio

 In 1981, Owen moved (along with his wife and 3-month old daughter) to Tampa to accept the first dedicated faculty post in Jazz Studies at the University of South Florida.
 With the enviable and exhilarating opportunity to build a program from scratch – designing virtually every facet of the curriculum and degree programs – Owen immersed himself in teaching.
 USF Jazz Studies Program quickly became acknowledged as one of the nation’s best.
 Accorded with the honorific title/rank of, “Distinguished University Professor”, Owen was recognized by USF with its Outstanding Undergraduate Teaching AwardPresident’s Award for Faculty Excellence, and Outstanding Research Award.

 In 2004, Owen founded the USF Center for Jazz Composition, a long-held vision espousing a mission that sought to illuminate the role of the composer in jazz as well as to assist in its continuing development.
 The CJC launched several prominent programs: the Jazz Composers’ Symposium, the International Jazz Arranging Competition, & Central Florida’s Jazz Masterworks Series, before funding ceased in the 2008 recession.
 Nevertheless, it served as the model and “proof of concept” for the formation of ISJAC, the International Society of Jazz Arrangers & Composers, in 2015.
-Embraced enthusiastically by a world-wide membership of composers and institutional partners, ISJAC offers an array of programming, commissions, and professional support for its members anchored by its signature bi-annual Jazz Composers Symposium
+Embraced enthusiastically by a world-wide membership of composers and institutional partners, ISJAC offers an array of programming, commissions, and professional support for its members anchored by its signature bi-annual Jazz Composers Symposium.

 In August of 2021, after 40 years, Owen retired from the University of South Florida and has been accorded the title of “Professor Emeritus”.
 He continues to serve as President of ISJAC (International Society of Jazz Arrangers & Composers), an organization he was instrumental in founding, while formerly serving as President of IAJE, as well as a panelist for the Pulitzer Prize in Music, the National Endowment for the Arts, ASCAP, the Recording Academy, the Florida Division of Cultural Affairs, and numerous others.
 He has produced the International Jazz Composers’ Symposium 5 times (in Tampa, Colorado, & Austin, TX), the Jazz Masterworks Series, a number of collegiate jazz fests, and all of the Surge recordings.
 He is the author of several articles on jazz composition and for years routinely reviewed new music for the Jazz Educators Journal.